 \subsection{Fine-tuning for In-Domain Adaptation}

-We begin our empirical evaluation with an investigation of fine-tuning for in-domain adaptation.
-These experiments perform 1000 epochs of fine-tuning on the validation split of each dataset, starting from a model pretrained on the corresponding train set.
-This allows for comparison of GFT with standard fine-tuning across small distribution shifts within the same scientific context.
+We begin our empirical evaluation with an investigation of fine-tuning for in-domain adaptation over 1000 epochs.
 For this setting, where the pretraining and fine-tuning target distribution are similar, low rank updates demonstrate superior performance.
-LoRA with the CFM objective matches the accuracy of full fine-tuning throughout training, and LoRA with the GFT objective reaches a similar accuracy after about 600 epochs (Figure \ref{fig:small_shift}a)).
-However, GFT converges with significantly higher stability than CFM (table \ref{tab:stability}).
-GFT achieves the lowest instantaneous variance, indicating low oscillation throughout fine-tuning.
-GFT's Spearman correlation coefficient is close to -1, pointing to strong monotonic convergence towards optimal model parameters.
-In addition to high accuracy and stable convergence, GFT achieves a lower average path length than both CFM methods, resulting in efficient inference-time generation.
+LoRA with the CFM objective matches the accuracy of full fine-tuning throughout training, and LoRA with the GFT objective reaches a similar accuracy after about 600 epochs (Figure \ref{fig:small_shift})).
+However, GFT converges with significantly higher stability than CFM (Table \ref{tab:stability_main}).
+GFT achieves the lowest instantaneous variance, indicating low oscillation throughout fine-tuning, and a Spearman correlation coefficient is close to -1, pointing to strong monotonic convergence towards optimal model parameters.
+In addition to high accuracy and stable convergence, GFT achieves a lower average path length than both CFM methods, supporting efficient inference-time generation.